shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 ---
 layout: post
-title: Modern Portfolio Theory&#58 a Case Study on Turnips
+title: Where is My Island
 tag:
   - maths
-  - finance
   - animal crossing
 comments: true
-draft: true
+draft: false
 ---

 And also, how having friends makes the stalk market a lot more profitable.